-

 Fall 2003

-"Saint-Germain's first editor knew very little about vampire lore but what little she
+"Saint-Germain's first editor knew very little about vampire lore but what

-[that first editor] saw Hotel Transylvania, back in 1971 when I was doing my first work on the book,
+[that first editor] saw Hotel Transylvania, back in 1971 when I was doing

 I literally made a chart of worldwide vampire beliefs.
-Anything that 80 percent of cultures
+Anything that 80 percent

 believed, I kept.
-The other 20 percent, if I liked it, I kept it; otherwise I threw it out."
+The other 20 percent, if I liked it, I kept it; otherwise I

 - Authors on the Web Horror Round Table Oct 2002 (Other participants include Suzy McKee Charnas, Geoffrey Huntington, Gregory Maguire, Michael Norman, Fred Saberhagen, and F. Paul Wilson)

-- The Countess of Saint-Germain by Denise Dumars (Cinescape)
+- The Countess of Saint-Germain

 8 Dec 2000 - Stealth Interview